rhcs-dashboard/ceph-dev/README.md

 ## Grafana

-If you have started grafana, you can open it at: http://localhost:$GRAFANA_HOST_PORT/login
+If you have started grafana, you can access it at: http://localhost:$GRAFANA_HOST_PORT/login

 ## Prometheus

-If you have started prometheus, you can open it at: http://localhost:$PROMETHEUS_HOST_PORT
+If you have started prometheus, you can access it at: http://localhost:$PROMETHEUS_HOST_PORT

 ## Teuthology (Ceph integration test framework)